Safeway: History

-The point of the name was that the grocery operated on a cash-and-carry basis – it did not offer credit, as grocers traditionally had done.
-It was the "safe way" to buy food because a family could not get into debt via its grocery bill (as many families did at the time, a contributing cause of the Great Depression).
+Safeway was chosen as the name because the stores operated exclusively on a cash-and-carry basis; they did not offer credit to customers, as American grocers traditionally had done.
+It was the "safe way" to buy food because a family could not get into debt via its grocery bill (as many families did at the time, a contributing cause of the Great Depression in the United States).
+Thus, the original slogan was: "Drive the Safeway.
+Buy the Safeway".

-In 1926, Charles E. Merrill, the founder of the Merrill Lynch brokerage firm, saw an opportunity to consolidate the West Coast grocery industry.
+The 1926 merger came about because of Charles E. Merrill, the founder of the Merrill Lynch brokerage firm, who saw an opportunity to consolidate the West Coast grocery industry.
 Towards this end, he purchased the 322-store Safeway chain of W.R.H.
 Weldon, who wished to exit retailing and concentrate on wholesale.
 Then, in June 1926, Merrill offered Skaggs either $7 million outright or $1.5 million plus 30,000 shares in the merged firm.
 Skaggs took the latter.
 On July 1, 1926, Safeway merged with the 673 stores from Skaggs United Stores of Idaho and Skaggs Cash Stores of California.
 On completion of the Skaggs/Safeway merger, M. B. Skaggs became the Chief Executive of the business.
 Two years later, Skaggs listed Safeway on the New York Stock Exchange.
 In the 1930s, Safeway introduced produce pricing by the pound, adding "sell by" dates on perishables, nutritional labeling, and some of the first parking lots.